-The final version of the paper is due Friday, May 13 at 5PM.
+Paper The final version of the paper is due on Dean's Date Tuesday May 16, 5PM.
 We will discuss the format for the paper more in depth in class but it will be loosely based on the submission format for The Proceedings of the National Academy of Science which is given here.
 This is a fairly rigid and short format that places a heavy focus on a concise presentation of findings.

-The final assignment of the class is that you will provide a short memo reviewing a paper from one of your classmate's.
-The memo will offer feedback in the style of a review and will help provide some guidance towards publication.
-This will be due Monday, May 16 at 5PM.
+Paper Feedback For graduate students final assignment of the class is that you will provide a short memo reviewing papers from two of your classmates.
+The memos will offer feedback in the style of a review and will help provide some guidance towards publication.
+This will be due Friday May 19 at 5PM.
+For undergraduates this will not be a required part of the class as it will be past Dean's Date in order to allow you as much time as possible to work on your papers.
+You are welcome to participate though if you would like, you just need to let us know ahead of time.